 Collaborate on a team with a plan

 A plan, a timeline and a team make implementation succeed.
-The CIC team has an organized and well-documented implementation plan.
+The Lean Procurement team has an organized and well-documented implementation plan.
 There are simple assignments and a timeline.
 Executive support is vital.

-The process for procuring industrial supplies can be radically redesigned to dramatically reduce costs.
+The process for procuring industrial and business supplies can be radically redesigned to dramatically reduce costs.

 The plan includes:

 - Creating a timeline

 - Benchmarking the previous spending level

 - Multiple departments assigned their unique product lists

 - Kickoff for first orders

 - Continuous training